dockwa/simple-react-validator/README.md

 }
 ```
 4. validators: Accepts an object of custom validators.
 See [Custom Validators](#customvalidators) for more info on defining custom validators.
+5. autoForceUpdate: Accepts a react instance and will automatically be called when messages are shown and hidden automatically.
+[More on autoForceUpdate]()

 # Custom Validators